ronbentley1/eazy-switch-library/README.md

-# eazy-switch-library for Arduino and ESP 32 Microcontrollers
+# eazy-switch-library, ez_switch_lib, for Arduino and ESP 32 Microcontrollers
-A repository to file the ez_switch_lib library files for the Arduino Library Manager.

-# Overview
-The ez_switch_lib library provides support for reading single or multiple swicthes of types button (eg momentary) or toggle.
-Any nuber of switches of either or mixed types may be configured and wired in one of two/three different wiring schemes.

-For both Arduino and ESP 32 boards switches may be configured as:

-* pinMode(..,INPUT/circuit_C1) requiring an external 10k ohm resistor,

-* pinMode(..,INPUT_PULLUP/circuit_21) requiring NO external resistor,

-and for ESP 32 only:

-* pinMode(..,INPUT_PULLDOWN/circuit_C3) requiring NO external resistor.

-The ez_switch_lib library provides a software solution for switch debounce.
-Debounce may be set as required, otherwise it will default to 10 milliseconds.

-The ez_switch_lib library provides a unique capoablity in that it is possible to link any switch to another digital output pin such that when the switch is actuated the linked out will be flipped/inverted automatically.
-This means that no user code is required to 'turn on/turn off' a linked output following a switch actuation.
-Such switches may also be processed normally via a 'switched' event.

-The linked output concept may also be used to trigger external interrupts following switch actuations.

-The library is also capable of providing other features, for example, testing if a switch is in transition from one state to another, etc.

-A comprehensive User Guide, Crib Sheet and Quick Start Guide are also available, along with example sketches.

-# Arduino/ESP 32 ez_switch_lib
-Basic, easy (ez) to use but flexible switch library for Arduino and ESP 32 microcontrollers, supporting multiple switch and circuit schemes of different types.
+Basic, easy (ez) to use but flexible switch library for Arduino and ESP 32 microcontrollers, supporting multiple switchtypes and circuit wiring schemes.

 Read the User Guide for a comprehensive appreciation and understanding.